Original North American area codes: Numbering plan requirements

-Based on the precedent and experience with the large-city dial systems in the nation, the designers decided to direct all telephone companies in the nation to standardize the local telephone networks to seven-digit local telephone numbers before they could participate in operator toll dialing.
+Based on the precedent and experience with the large-city dial systems in the nation, the designers decided to direct all telephone companies to standardize the local telephone networks to seven-digit local telephone numbers before they could participate in operator toll dialing.
 This required few or no changes in the nation's largest cities, but in the smaller communities the shorter telephone numbers had to be padded with additional digits in a transparent, easily understandable manner, so that extra digits were not always needed when dialing other local subscribers.

-By 1955, AT&T disseminated a formal publication of network documentation, specifications, and recommendations to the telephone industry, entitled Notes on Nationwide Dialing.
+By 1955, AT&T disseminated a formal publication of network documentation, specifications, and recommendations to the telephone industry, entitled Notes on Nationwide Dialing, a practice that was continued with updated editions until the beginning of the following century.